 In March 2000, the Federal Facility Agreement (FFA) parties signed the Memorandum of Agreement for Implementation of a Land Use Control Assurance Plan (LUCAP) for the United States Department of Energy Paducah Gaseous Diffusion Plant, March 30, 2000.
 The purpose of this memorandum of agreement (MOA), together with the approved Land Use Control Assurance Plan for the Paducah Gaseous Diffusion Plant, Paducah, Kentucky, DOE/OR/07-1799&D2, (LUCAP) is to establish and implement procedures to assure the long-term effectiveness of land use controls being relied upon to protect human health and the environment at certain contaminated portions of the Paducah Gaseous Diffusion Plant (PGDP) that are undergoing remediation pursuant to the Federal Facility Agreement for the Paducah Gaseous Diffusion Plant.
 Subsequent to the finalization of the March 2000 MOA, the U.S. Department of Energy (DOE) Paducah Site developed two unit-specific land use control implementation plans (LUCIPs): one for the North-South Diversion Ditch (NSDD) and one for the interim remedial action at the C-400 Cleaning Building.
 In addition to the unit-specific LUCIPs, the FFA parties entered into a Record of Decision (ROD) for the Southwest Groundwater Plume that contained land use controls.
 Per FFA party agreement, a unitspecific LUCIP was not developed subsequent to issuance of the Southwest Groundwater Plume ROD.
 In July 2020, a memorandum was issued that documented an update to Table B-1 of Appendix B of the LUCAP to include the two unit-specific LUCIPs, along with the Southwest Groundwater Plume ROD.
+As part of scoping for the 2023 Five-Year Review, additional land use controls may be identified.
+Any additional land use controls identified will be certified in the Fiscal Year 2024 Site Management Plan.

 In accordance with Section 2.9 of the LUCAP, DOE annually certifies that requirements of the Land Use Control Implementation Plan for the North-South Diversion Ditch at the Paducah Gaseous Diffusion Plant, Paducah, Kentucky, DOE/OR/07-1949&D2/R2, (NSDD LUCIP) and the Land Use Control Implementation Plan for Interim Remedial Action for the Groundwater Operable Unit for the Volatile Organic Compound Contamination at the C-400 Cleaning Building at the Paducah Gaseous Diffusion Plant, Paducah, Kentucky, DOE/OR/07-2151&D2/R2, (C-400 LUCIP) are being implemented by DOE at PGDP.
 The NSDD LUCIP was submitted as a stand-alone document, and the C-400 LUCIP was submitted as an appendix (Appendix H) to the Remedial Design Report, Certified for Construction Design Drawings and Technical Specifications Package, for the Groundwater Operable Unit for the Volatile Organic Compound Contamination at the C-400 Cleaning Building at the Paducah Gaseous Diffusion Plant, Paducah, Kentucky, DOE/LX/07-0005&D2/R1.
-The excavation/penetration program for the site was verified in August 2021, not by June 30, 2021, as specified in the C-400 LUCIP.
-Corrective measures have been implemented by updating the DOE Contractor's Project Assessment Schedule to ensure this verification is completed on time.